VPN Data Consumption & Cellular Usage

 While cellular data should only be used with VPNs as a last resort, there are several ways to optimize your connection for minimal data usage.

-Let’s start with the VPN’s internet protocols on mobile, which mean the ways in which it transmits data across a network.
+Let’s start with the VPN’s internet protocols on mobile, which means the ways in which it transmits data across a network: